 Some of the Guarnieri videos on YouTube are rather jaw-dropping, for example a long workout on “Stealin’ Apples.”

 Charles Thompson The Neglected Professor (mid ’60s?)
 In his extensive notes, the ragtime historian Trebor Tichenor lays out the case for Thompson (born 1891) deserving a place in St. Louis ragtime history alongside Scott Joplin and Tom Turpin.
 (This Charles Thompson is not the same as the Sir Charles Thompson who wrote “Robbin’s Nest.”
 Sir Charles is on the LP just below.)

 These recordings are from late in life but they are still rather astonishing, both musically and technically, especially for a deep blues feel.
 Thompson sounds more like a New Orleans pianist than a New Yorker, with eighth notes that hang out between straight and swung.
 Sadly the fidelity is terrible and the pianos are worse.
 Still, a valuable document.

-Sir Charles Thompson Portrait of a Piano (1984) This well-produced and well-played solo recital is a mellow listen.
+Sir Charles Thompson Portrait of a Piano (1984) This well-produced and well-played solo recital is a friendly listen.
 Most of the tracks are standard songs played in the swinging Teddy Wilson to Hank Jones mold, including Thompson’s own big hit, “Robbin’s Nest.”